-I'm running for re-election and anticipate a very competitive campaign.
-I want to succeed but I don't want to violate any legal or ethicalboundaries.
+Question: I'm running for re-election and anticipate a very competitive campaign.
+I want to succeed but I don't want to violate any legal or ethical boundaries.
 What are some of the issues I should be alert to?

-Candidates can encounter ethical and legal issues that serve as red flags in at least two contexts:
+Answer: Candidates can encounter ethical and legal issues that serve as red flags in at least two contexts:

-- 1. The laws and ethical considerations related to how you run your campaign for office.
-This issue was analyzed in the August 2004 "Everyday Ethics" column titled "How to Run a Clean Campaign."
-An entire book on this topic is also available from the Center for Campaign Ethics (www.ca-ilg.org/win). - 2.
+- 1. The laws and ethical considerations related to how you run your campaign for office. - 2.
 As you run for re-election, you still have to function as an office-holder.
 This can create its own set of issues, including some of the following.